What is biotechnology?

 - The development and use of GA and cloning techniques is progressing with very little debate as to whether this is something the public approve of.

-- The increasing use of GA animals in research and testing is reversing what had previously been a downward trend in the number of animals used in experiments (data for 2013) (PDF 296KB).
+The increasing use of GA animals in research and testing is reversing what had previously been a downward trend in the number of animal used in experiments (data for 2013) (PDF 296KB).

 Want to know more?